Johnny Douglas: Cricket career

 He played for England before and after the First World War.
 Douglas was named as a Wisden Cricketer of the Year in 1915, but play was suspended during the war years.
-After the war until 1923 had to carry Essex's bowling on his shoulders except when George Louden turned out.
-He took over 100 wickets in a season seven times with a best of 147 in 1920.
-The following year against Derbyshire he produced perhaps the most remarkable all-round performance in English first-class cricket history.
+After the war, until 1923, he had to carry Essex's bowling on his shoulders except when George Louden turned out.
+He took over 100 wickets in a season seven times, with a best of 147 in 1920.
+The following year against Derbyshire, he produced perhaps the most remarkable all-round performance in English first-class cricket history.
 After taking nine for 47, Douglas stopped a breakdown against Bill Bestwick with an unbeaten 210 that tired him so much he did not bowl until the end of Derbyshire's second innings.
 He then took two for none, giving him a match record of eleven for 47.

 Douglas captained England eighteen times, with a Test match record of won eight, lost eight, drawn two.
 Successful as stand-in captain in Australia in 1911, he won the series 4–1.
-On the 1920/21 tour of Australia he led a depleted post-war side which suffered a 0–5 'whitewash', a scoreline not repeated in an Ashes series until the 2006/7 England team lost by the same margin.
+On the 1920/21 tour of Australia, he led a depleted post-war side that suffered a 0–5 'whitewash', a scoreline not repeated in an Ashes series until the 2006/7 England team lost by the same margin.
 Reappointed reluctantly by the M.C.C. in 1921, he lost the first two Tests at home to Warwick Armstrong's side and was displaced as captain but retained in the XI.
 He captained England in one further Test match, against South Africa in July 1924, and played his final Test on the 1924/25 England tour of Australia.

 Later life

-Douglas married Evelyn Ruby (sister of two of his close wartime friends), the widow of Captain Thomas Elphinstone Case, of the Coldstream Guards, and daughter of Adolphus Ferguson, on 25 December 1916.
+Douglas married Evelyn Ruby (sister of two of his close wartime friends), the widow of Captain Thomas Elphinstone Case, of the Coldstream Guards, daughter of Adolphus Ferguson and Minnie Byron, on 25 December 1916.
 He had no children but one stepson, the actor Gerald Case.

 Douglas drowned when the Finnish passenger ship Oberon, on which he and his father were sailing back to Britain after buying timber in Finland, sank in the Kattegat seven miles south of the Læsø Trindel Lightship, Denmark.
 Another ship of the same line, Arcturus, had rammed her in fog after the two captains, who were brothers, had tried to exchange Christmas greetings.
 According to a witness at the post mortem enquiry, Douglas may have been trying to save his father.
 He was aged 48.